node-prism/arc/README.md

 ### Projection

-See the [project tests](tests/specs/options/project.test.ts) for more examples.
+See the [projection tests](tests/specs/options/project.test.ts) for more examples.

 The ID property of a document is always included unless explicitly excluded.